joerick/pyinstrument/README.md

 ### Profile a web request in Django

-Pyinstrument can also profile web requests in Django.
-To use it, add `pyinstrument.middleware.ProfilerMiddleware` to `MIDDLEWARE_CLASSES` in your `settings.py`.
+To profile Django web requests, add `pyinstrument.middleware.ProfilerMiddleware` to `MIDDLEWARE_CLASSES` in your `settings.py`.